 - Break open the probiotic capsules and sprinkle the inside contents on top of the coconut milk; discard the empty capsules.
 Use the back of a wooden spoon (or another non-reactive material spoon) to push the probiotic clumps up against the side of the jar to break them up and stir them into the coconut milk.
-When completed, there will still be very small clumps, but this is okay.
+There will still be tiny clumps when completed, but this is okay.

-- Place a lid on top of the jar, without the outer ring to screw it down.
-This lid is only used to keep condensation/moisture out of the jar.
+- Place a lid on top of the jar without the outer ring to screw it down.
+This lid only keeps condensation/moisture out of the jar.

-- To the bowl of the Instant Pot, add 1 cup of water, and then place the stainless steel steam rack (that came with your Instant Pot) inside.
-Plug in the Instant Pot.
+- To the bowl of the Instant Pot, add 1 cup of water and then place the stainless steel steam rack (that came with your Instant Pot) inside.
+Next, plug in the Instant Pot.

-- Carefully place the canning jar on the steam rack and lock the Instant Pot lid in place.
-Move the vent to seal.
+- Carefully place the canning jar on the steam rack and lock the Instant Pot lid.
+Next, you can move the vent to seal.

 - When the Instant Pot is done, it will beep several times.
 Unplug it, then immediately remove the canning jar.
 Remove the canning jar lid, and stir the yogurt.
-If it has separated at all, this is completely normal.
+If it has separated at all, this is entirely normal.
 Taste the yogurt.
-If it's not tart/sour enough, you can put it back in the Instant Pot for another 1-2 hours of time (on the yogurt setting).
+If it's not tart/sour enough, put it back in the Instant Pot for another 1-2 hours (on the yogurt setting).

-- To thicken the yogurt, place the still warm yogurt into a blender, along with the gelatin.
+- To thicken the yogurt, place the still-warm yogurt into a blender, along with the gelatin.
 Blend until smooth.
-(If you wait too long, and allow the yogurt to cool prior to blending it with the gelatin, the yogurt will not thicken.)
+(If you wait too long and allow the yogurt to cool before blending it with the gelatin, the yogurt will not thicken.)

-- Sweeten to taste using preferred sweetener (we like to use raw local honey).
-Pour the yogurt back into a larger container (the air bubbles from the blender may cause the yogurt to expand and overflow if you try putting it back into the pint-sized canning jar) and refrigerate for 6-8 hours, or until completely chilled.
-Check the yogurt 30-60 minutes after placing it in the refrigerator to chill.
-If it's separated at all, give the mixture a quick stir to blend everything back together (otherwise, it will solidify separated, which you want to avoid if possible).
+- Sweeten to taste using preferred sweetener (we like to use local raw honey).
+Pour the yogurt back into a larger container (the air bubbles from the blender may cause it to expand and overflow if you try putting it back into the pint-sized canning jar) and refrigerate for 6-8 hours or until thoroughly chilled.
+Check the yogurt 30-60 minutes after placing it in the refrigerator to cool.
+If it's separated, stir the mixture quickly to blend everything back together (otherwise, it will solidify separated, which you want to avoid if possible).

 I *DO NOT* recommend placing this on the counter to ferment.
 This recipe needs warm heat to work.

-There are so many notes and helpful tips for this yogurt recipe I couldn't possibly all fit them here in the recipe card.
-Please read the post entirely (above) prior to making this recipe.
+There are so many notes and helpful tips for this yogurt recipe that I couldn't fit them into the recipe card.
+So please read the post entirely (above) before making this recipe.

-You can make 1 jar of this recipe, or up to 3 jars at a time (in the 6 quart Instant Pot, you *might* be able to do 4 jars in the 8 quart Instant Pot).
-For the sake of clarity, I simply wrote the recipe for 1 jar of yogurt.
+You can make 1 jar of this recipe, or up to 3 jars at a time (in the 6 quart Instant Pot, you *might* be able to do 4 jars in the 8 quarts Instant Pot).
+For clarity, I wrote the recipe for one jar of yogurt.